-- Identify yourself to the group of students you represent, preferably through regular shout-outs in class, through your course support area or via social media; - Attend Students' Union training as the first point of contact for students on your course with gueries and guestions, it is really important that you come along to the training and keep in touch throughout the year - Actively seek feedback from your student group.
-Canvas their opinion on course related matters and identify their needs, issues and suggested enhancements. - Record any student feedback to enable you to accurately communicate this information to the appropriate source(s); - Keep in regular contact with your Course/Subject Director to deal with any day to day collective concerns when they arise; - Attend appropriate UUSU and Ulster University meetings, specifically; - once per semester - UUSU Student Voice Forums each semester - Annual Student Voice Conference (cross-campus) - Any other meetings called by your School/Department Reps or UUSU - Accurately record the outcomes of meetings and report back to your students and UUSU - Work in partnership with other representatives on issues of joint concern, and in particular liaise regularly with your School/Department Rep(s); - Refer non-academic or personal issues to UUSU. - Actively promote the roles of Course, School/Department and Faculty Reps to
+- Identify yourself to the group of students you represent, preferably through regular shout-outs in class, through your course support area or via social media; - Attend Students' Union training as the first point of contact for students on your course with queries and questions, it is really important that you come along to the training and keep in touch throughout the year - Actively seek feedback from your student group.
+Canvas their opinion on course related matters and identify their needs, issues and suggested enhancements. - Record any student feedback to enable you to accurately communicate this information to the appropriate source(s); - Keep in regular contact with your Course/Subject Director to deal with any day to day collective concerns when they arise; - Attend appropriate UUSU and Ulster University meetings, specifically; - Course Staff-Student Consultative Committee (SSCC) which takes place at least once per semester - UUSU Student Voice Forums each semester - Annual Student Voice Conference (cross-campus) - Any other meetings called by your School/Department Reps or UUSU attendance at these meetings is optional and determined by your availability - Accurately record the outcomes of meetings and report back to your students and UUSU - Work in partnership with other representatives on issues of joint concern, and in particular liaise regularly with your School/Department Rep(s); - Refer non-academic or personal issues to UUSU. - Actively promote the roles of Course, School/Department and Faculty Reps to all students, including how to use the Student Voice framework at Ulster to best